PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

 The `show()` function is called to display each animation data frame.
-In the code above it is called once to display the first one.
+In the preceding code, it is called once to display the first one.
 Each data frame contains a `year` and a `data` object.
 Before drawing the bars, the horizontal scale is set so the longest bar occupies the available space (here we added 10% more space).
-The year is added to the placeholder at bottom-right:
+The year is added to the placeholder at the bottom right:

 ```js
 function show(dataFrame) {